dicepencilpaper/emprise/emprise.md

 | 3    | Hit   | Hit   | Miss      | Take  | Miss    | Hit    |
 | 4+   | Miss  | Miss  | Miss      | Miss  | Miss    | Miss   |

+The player controlling the attacker has the option to choose a less harmful effect to be applied to their target.
+For example, they might have rolled a 1 with a edged weapon, which could be _kill_, but might instead choose to _stun_ their opponent.

 Every time a combatant is hit by a successful attack, they will add DS +1 to all their actions, up to a maximum dice shift to d20.
-The player controlling the attacker has the option to choose a less harmful effect to be applied to their target.
-For example, they might have rolled a 1 with a edged weapon, but might instead choose to stun their opponent.

 [Back to Contents](#contents)

+## Dwimmer

+Some people are born with the innate gift of dwimmer, able to perform magical feats that defy the known laws of nature.

 ## Monsters & creatures